(This article may contain affiliate links, which means we might earn a small commission if you click and make a purchase. Thank you!)

 While Vegas is generally sunny, it can still get very brisk overnight during the winter months.
 Cold temperatures are a side effect of desert climates.
 This phenomenon happens because the air is so dry.

 During the day, the sun is able to heat the ground and everything around it, leading to fairly warm daytime temperatures, even in winter.
 However, once the sun drops, it can get cold very quickly in this high desert city.

 What is Winter Like in Las Vegas?

 Las Vegas experiences sunny conditions for roughly 86 percent of its daylight hours (source).
 This means its winters are fairly short, only lasting a month or two.
 It’s typically recorded that Las Vegas experiences freezing temperatures 16 days total out of the year.

 Compared to the frigid temperatures felt in the midwest, that feels like almost nothing.

 December is normally the coldest month of the year for the city.
 This is mainly due to cloud coverage blocking the area from direct sunlight.
 Even then, the temperature lows average around 38 °F.

-A fair amount of the city’s annual precipitation is seen in December.
-This isn’t much at all considering February is its wettest month, and even then it only sees around four days of rainfall total.
+A fair amount of the city’s annual precipitation is seen in December, as well.
+This isn’t much at all, considering February is its wettest month, and even then, it only sees around four days of rainfall in total.